The Best Dictation Microphone for Radiologists in 2026

 Cons

-• Cable can be annoying if you are searching for a wireless option.
+• Cable can be annoying if you are looking for a wireless option

 • The trackball can sometimes be prone to malfunctions

-The Nuance E04 PowerMic III is specifically designed to be used with Dragon Medical Practice Edition software.
+The Nuance PowerMic III is specifically designed to be used with Dragon Medical Practice Edition software.
 It comes with standard USB and a 3.5 mm headphone jack.
-For on-handed control this device comes with an optical sensor that allowes mouse movement while dictating.
-However, most radiologists would regardless have a mouse in their second hand.
+For one-handed control this device comes with an optical sensor that allows mouse movement while dictating.

 Pros